wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

 For each one it finds, it generates a new folder to contain all the preprocessing data, links the .mdoc file, creates a `frames/` subdirectory, parses frame names from the .mdoc file, and generates links for all frames from the `raw_frame_dir` to the `frames/` subdirectory.

 New data is imported using the `tomoman_import.param` file.
-Open this file in any text editor, for example, you can use gedit in a new terminal window:
+Open this file in any text editor, for example, you can use gedit:

     gedit tomoman_import.param